mikegcoleman/dceu-demos/dxdemo/README.md

 4. Navigate in your browser to `https://localhost:5000` to show the service running.

 Now that we know the service is running as expected locally, let's deploy it to the cloud.
 Docker for Mac/Windows allows us to manage federated Docker Swarms.
-Today there is deep integration with AWS (with integration for both Azure and GCP coming shortly).
-But if you're not running on AWS (or even in the cloud) you can still "bring your own swarm".
+There is deep integration with AWS and Azure.
+And you can always "bring your own swarm".

 Let's take a look at that integration.